My fencing needs replacing. How long will this take?

 Am I able to carry out fencing works myself?

-Yes – Although you will need to apply for permission from us before starting any works.
+Yes.
+Please apply for permission from us before starting any works.